 What should I wear?

 Wear whatever is comfortable and something you can move easily in.
+Loose clothing is recommended so areas of injury or concern may be visualized.
 You may be asked to take off shoes for better assessment of posture and alignment.

 Can I bring my baby/child?